 Energy: None of that Low-Grade Sh*t

 How do you feel right now?
 Go ahead, answer me.
-Close your eyes and feel yourself for a second (I mean without your hands).
+Close your eyes and feel yourself for a second (without your hands).

 That, my friends, is your energy.

 And you're not hiding it.
 It's right there in the open.
-We're all rubbing against it and shit.
+We're all rubbing against it and stuff.

 What are you doing with it?